utsavns96/url-shortener/README.md

 ![img_2.png](images/img_2.png)

 9. To test the `GET` request, create a new request in Postman of the type `GET`.
-10. Enter the URL `http://localhost:8080/api/{shortUrl}` where `{shortUrl}` is the shortened URL you received in the previous step.
+10. Localhost: Enter the URL `http://localhost:8080/api/{shortUrl}` where `{shortUrl}` is the shortened URL you received in the previous step.
+    <br>AWS: Paste the `Invoke URL` from the GET Method in API Gateway followed by the shortUrl: `<your-get-invoke-url>/{shortUrl}`
+    <br> Click `Send` to see the response.
 ![img_4.png](images/img_4.png)
+11. Alternatively, you can paste `http://localhost:8080/api/{shortUrl}` or `<your-get-invoke-url>/{shortUrl}` into your browser and be redirected to the webpage.
 11. You can also check the DynamoDB console to see if the item has been created in the table.
-Go to the `Explore Items` section of your table and you should see the item with the `shortUrl`, `originalUrl`, and `expiryTime` attributes.
+Go to the `Explore Items` section of your table and you should see the item with the `shortUrl`, `originalUrl`, `expiryTime` and `originalUrlHash` attributes.

 ![img_5.png](images/img_5.png)